MasterAli2/PerProfileSaves/README.md

 Note: when first installing this mod you must manualy move your current save files to `BepInEx/saves` (where the `SavePath` config points to) if you wish to keep your old saves

+Note: this was only tested using the Gale mod manager, it should work with other mod managers but im not sure.

 ## Config

 The `SavePath` config option determines where to store the save files relative to the Bepinex folder, you can also provide a absolute path.